Biological Effects of Radiation

 Effects of High-dose Ionizing Radiation

-High-dose ionizing radiation is an effective alternative to surgery or a valuable adjunct to surgery and/or chemotherapy in the locoregional treatment of head and neck malignancies.
-Oral healthcare providers can expect to be called on to care for head and neck cancer patients undergoing radiotherapy or who may have previously completed radiotherapy.
-Consequently, it is essential to understand the deterministic biological changes due to high-dose ionizing radiation.5,6,11
+High-dose ionizing radiation serves as an effective alternative to surgery or a valuable complement to surgery and/or chemotherapy in the locoregional treatment of head and neck malignancies.
+Oral healthcare providers should anticipate caring for head and neck cancer patients undergoing radiotherapy or those who have previously completed treatment.
+Therefore, understanding the deterministic biological changes caused by high-dose ionizing radiation is essential.5,6,11

-The therapeutic benefit of ionizing radiation is related to its effects on tumor cell DNA.
-Radiation can interact and damage DNA directly by causing DNA breaks or indirectly by interacting with water or oxygen molecules, resulting in ion pairs and reactive oxygen metabolites such as H2O2 and hydroxyl radicals.
-(Figure 5).13 DNA damage, if not repaired, will likely cause cell death and eliminate malignant activity.13
+The therapeutic effectiveness of ionizing radiation is linked to its impact on tumor cell DNA.
+Radiation can damage DNA directly by inducing breaks or indirectly by interacting with water or oxygen molecules, generating ion pairs and reactive oxygen species such as H₂O₂ and hydroxyl radicals (Figure 5).13 If unrepaired, DNA damage is likely to result in cell death, thereby eliminating malignant activity.13

 Figure 5.